trailblazer/reform/README.md

 ![](https://raw.githubusercontent.com/apotonick/trailblazer/master/doc/trb.jpg)
 </a>

 Reform is part of the [Trailblazer project](https://github.com/apotonick/trailblazer).
-Please [buy my book](https://leanpub.com/trailblazer) to support the development (and to learn all the cool stuff about Reform).
+Please [buy my book](https://leanpub.com/trailblazer) to support the development and learn everything about Reform.
+Currently the book discusses:

+* Form objects, the DSL and basic API (chapter 2 and 3)
+* Basic validations and rendering forms (chapter 3)
+* Nested forms, prepopulating and validation populating (chapter 5)

+More chapters are coming!

 ## Installation